Anoshawott/Predictive-Analytics/README.md

 # Predictive-Analytics
-Experimenting with predictive methods to derive valuable insights.
+Experimenting with predictive methods in regression and timeseries models to derive valuable insights.